 Resources Blog Tutoring Contact About Subscribe Login

-In Theory of Knowledge we always encourage you to use original evidence.
-It's always more interesting when a student uses an example (a quote, a story, a fact) that we haven't heard of before.
+In Theory of Knowledge it's sometimes more interesting when a student uses an example (a quote, a story, a fact) that we haven't heard of before.

 Here's the official list: